-Pick up your campervan in Hobart today.
-Allow at least 1 – 1.5 hours in order to familiarise yourself with the vehicle before you leave the depot.
+Pick up your car or campervan in Hobart today. if collecting a campervan rental then we recommend allowing at least an hours to become familiar with the vehicle before you leave the depot.

 Hobart is the capital city of Tasmania, which means that there is a wide variety of activities and attractions suited to everyone.
 Mount Wellington is about a 30-minute drive west of Hobart, and is a must-see when you visit Hobart.
 Journey to the summit of the mountain, and if it’s a clear day, you can sometimes see all the way to the Tasman Sea.
 For something a little more active, you can trek along one of the many paths or even bring your bike.
 The natural environment is perfect for adventurous explorers.

 Depart this morning and take the A3 towards Bellerive.
 Turn right and follow Cole St/ A9 until you reach Port Arthur.

 Travel back to colonial Australia and visit the Port Arthur Historic Site, a World Heritage-listed attraction.
 Port Arthur was a penal settlement established in the 1830s, and was the home for many of the convicts that arrived from Britain.
 Walking around Port Arthur feels like you have travelled back to the 1800s, with the shell of the buildings remaining as a sinister reminder of events that unfolded hundreds of years ago.

 There are many tours available in order to learn about Port Arthur, including the very popular ghost tours held at night, where you can learn about the strange happenings and unexplained events in Port Arthur.